-I’m not exaggerating when I say that these Baja Fish Tacos are in my personal top 5 recipes that I’ve ever made!
-I know it’s a big statement, but I’m confident that once you make this recipe it’ll be in your top 5, too.
+I’m not exaggerating when I say that these Baja fish tacos are in my personal top 5 recipes that I’ve ever made.
+I know it’s a big statement, but I’m confident that once you make this recipe, it’ll also be in your top 5.

-The slaw: I kept it super easy by using 8 ounces of store-bought pre-shredded cabbage slaw.
-Just dump that in a bowl along with some chopped cilantro, mayo, lime juice and salt.
-Mix it all up, give it a taste and add a little more salt or mayo if you prefer.
+Make the slaw: I kept it super easy by using 8 ounces of store-bought pre-shredded cabbage slaw.
+Just dump that in a bowl along with some chopped cilantro, mayo, lime juice, and salt.
+Mix it all up, give it a taste, and add a little more salt or mayo if you prefer.
 Then cover it and place it in the fridge until it’s time to eat.

-The chipotle mayo: This is also an easy one.
-Simply place some mayo, lime zest and juice, a chipotle chile in adobo sauce and garlic powder in a blender.
-Then pulse until smooth.
+Make the chipotle mayo: Place some mayo, lime zest, lime juice, a chipotle pepper in adobo sauce, and garlic powder in a blender.
+Pulse until smooth.
 If you don’t want the sauce to be too spicy, I recommend starting with 1/2 a chipotle pepper in adobo sauce, then adding more if you prefer.
 Cover this and place it in the fridge until it’s time to eat.

-The frying oil: At this point, I recommend preparing your frying oil and heating it up.
-You want to oil to be around 350ºF to 360ºF which you can check with a kitchen thermometer.
+Prepare the frying oil: At this point, I recommend preparing your frying oil and heating it up.
+You want to oil to be around 350ºF to 360ºF, which you can check with a kitchen thermometer.
 If you don’t have one, I highly recommend you get one!
-I use my in-oven thermometer all the time and it’s so worth it.
+I use my Thermapen almost daily, and it’s so worth it.
 Not only can you get the perfect frying oil temperature when you need it, but no more undercooking meats!
-It’s a life saver.
+It’s a lifesaver.

-All that’s left to do is assemble the tacos and eat!
-I like layering the components like this: chipotle mayo on the bottom, fish in the middle, and slaw on top.
-But some people like the mayo and slaw on the bottom and the fish at the very top.
-Whichever way you decide to layer the ingredients, I promise it’s all going to be delicious!
+Serve: All that’s left to do is assemble the tacos and eat.
+I like layering the components like this: chipotle mayo on the bottom, fish in the middle, and slaw on top!

 - Prepare the beer batter right before you fry the fish.
-I find that the batter is much lighter and airy this way because the beer is still bubbly and carbonated.
+The batter is much lighter and airy this way because the beer is still bubbly and carbonated.
 The longer the batter sits, the flatter and denser the batter will get.

 - Use a firm, mild-flavored fish like cod, halibut, or even mahi-mahi.
 If using frozen fish, make sure to thaw it completely and pat it as dry as you can with some paper towels.

-- You can reheat leftover beer-battered fish.
-To reheat, place the fish on a baking sheet and heat in a 400ºF oven until hot and crispy, about 5 to 10 minutes.
+To reheat, place leftover fish on a baking sheet and heat in a 400ºF oven until hot and crispy, about 5 to 10 minutes.

 For the slaw